 Places to Travel in summer

-Upper and Lower Mustang are the best places for Travel in Nepal during the summer.
+Upper and Lower Mustang are the best places to Travel in Nepal during the summer.
 The unique culture that people follow in this region is the highlight of the summer trek.
 Along with Mustang, you can enjoy summer treks in the spectacular Upper and Lower areas of Dolpo.
 You can also enjoy short one-day treks around Kathmandu if the weather is dry.

 Things to look out for

 The higher temperature and constant rainfall can give rise to unfavorable conditions for Travel.
 It is best to avoid high-altitude treks as the melted snow can be a hazard.
 The lower altitudes are filled with leeches and slippery roads as well.

 Remember to take mosquito repellents along with you wherever you go.
-Also, the constant rainfall is the cause of flight cancelations, so make sure you know the weather conditions beforehand while traveling to Nepal.
+Also, constant rainfall is the cause of flight cancelations, so make sure you know the weather conditions beforehand while traveling to Nepal.

 The chilling season of winter starts in December and lasts till February.
 The mountain ranges covered in snow can be seen occasionally, along with the spectacular sight of mountains enveloped in the white blanket of snow.
 Generally, the higher altitudes experience constant snowfall, and the lower elevations are accompanied by little rain and snowfall in some selected places.

 In the higher altitudes, the temperature is below 0 to 0 degrees Celsius throughout winter.
-In the lower regions, the temperature drops down from 10 degrees Celsius to almost 0 in some regions of Nepal.
+In the lower regions, the temperature drops from 10 degrees Celsius to almost 0 in some regions of Nepal.

 High-altitude treks might not be the best option to indulge in during winter, but there are still plenty of exciting routes in the lower altitudes to enjoy.
-Mountain regions are the perfect place for Travel as you can see the highest mountains in the world covered in a thick layer of snow as you sip the warm local tea.
+Mountain regions are the perfect place to Travel as you can see the highest mountains in the world covered in a thick layer of snow as you sip the warm local tea.